 My favorite go-to meal for autumn entertaining evolved out of a sweet potato salad.
 The salad was developed as a way to ease our cousins' distress - their dad was (and is!) addicted to sweet potatoes and made them several times a week, but always with mini-mashmallows.
 I tried to invent some tasty but easy alternatives he could try.
-The resulting sweet potato salad and four other recipes became Yates Yummies most visited post!
+The resulting sweet potato salad and four other recipes became one of Yates Yummies most visited post.
 Since then, I started serving the salad on a bed of baby spinach and then topping it off with sliced grilled chicken.
 So far this month I've served it at three different gatherings - it's that quick and easy to make.
-The recipe for the apple cider vinegar and olive oil dressed sweet potato salad is also featured on Cooking Planit HERE The grilled chicken is rubbed with a fall-festive blend of sage, garlic, and other spices; it's aroma is heavenly!
+Before grilling chicken or pork is rubbed with a fall-festive blend of sage, garlic, and other spices; it's aroma is heavenly!
 I also like to skewer pears, apples, and cheese on cake pop sticks tied the end with raffia.
 Then I chop up the extra fruit and put it in the apple cider served in canning jars.
 Hot Caramel Pears (or Apples) over ice cream is a great dessert to finish this meal off - you'll find it HERE .

 Cut the sage leaves off their stem and chop them up.
 Blend them with the rest of the ingredients to make a paste.
 Rub the mixture on the front and the back of the breasts.

 Grill them over medium low for about 7 minutes a side.
 Or, bake them at 350 degrees for about 50 minutes.
 Let them rest about 5 minutes before you slice them to put on the salad.

 Skewered slices of fall fruit and cheese make a great accent to this autumn entree salad.

 2 stalks celery, diced